openebs-archive/openebs-docs/docs/storagepolicies.md

 ## Adding a Custom Storage Policy to an OpenEBS Cluster

 Storage policies are meant to be created per team, workload, storage controller, and so on that fits your requirement.
 Since OpenEBS storage controllers (i.e. jiva or cStor) run from within a container, a custom storage policy can be created and set against a particular storage controller instance that meets the demands of the application (which consumes the storage exposed from the storage controller instance).
 You can now define policies based on the type of application at the storageclass level.
-Following are some of the properties that can be customized at the default level in the *openebs-storageclasses.yaml* file.
+Following are some of the properties that can be customized at the default level on the StorageClass.

+Jiva and cStor has its own specific storage policies which can be defined in the StorageClass.
+Based on your chosen storage engine, you can set the paramaters and create new StorageClass specification.
+Following section describes the types of Storage Policies supported for both Jiva and cStor

-## Types of Storage Policies
+## Types of Storage Policies for Jiva

-OpenEBS supports several types of Storage Policies such as the following.
+OpenEBS supports several types of Storage Policies for Jiva volume such as the following.

+- cas.openebs.io/ReplicaCount
+- cas.openebs.io/ReplicaImage
-- openebs.io/jiva-replica-count
+- cas.openebs.io/ControllerImage
-- openebs.io/jiva-replica-image
+- cas.openebs.io/StoragePool
-- openebs.io/jiva-controller-image
+- cas.openebs.io/VolumeMonitor
-- openebs.io/storage-pool
+- cas.openebs.io/VolumeMonitorImage
-- openebs.io/volume-monitor
+- cas.openebs.io/RetainReplicaData

-## Replica Count Policy
+### Replica Count Policy

 You can specify the jiva replica count using the *value* for *ReplicaCount* property.
 In the following example, the jiva-replica-count is specified as 3.
 Hence, three replicas are created.